deepskies/cosmoNODE/log.md

 		+ working on filling out the outline and goals of project as stated in the guide

 			- updated google doc to fit template

+	+ 10:00

+		+ cosmoNODE now meets the minimum requirements for a deepskies project (i think)